OpenNMT/CTranslate2/docs/python.md

 * `translator.model_is_loaded`<br/>Property set to `True` when the model is loaded on the initial device and ready to be used.
 * `del translator`<br/>Release the translator resources.

-When using multiple Python threads, the application should ensure that no translations are running before calling these functions.

 ## Utility API

 * `ctranslate2.contains_model(path: str)`<br/>Helper function to check if a directory seems to contain a CTranslate2 model.